Richard Pipes: Honors

 Pipes had an extensive list of honors, including: Honorary Consul of the Republic of Georgia, Foreign Member of the Polish Academy of Learning (PAU), Commander's Cross of Merit of the Republic of Poland, Honorary DHL at Adelphi College, Honorary LLD at Muskingum College, Doctor Honoris Causa from the University of Silesia, Szczecin University, and the University of Warsaw.
 Honorary Doctor of Political Science from the Tbilisi (Georgia) School of Political Studies.
 Annual Spring Lecturer of the Norwegian Nobel Peace Institute, Walter Channing Cabot Fellow of Harvard University, Fellow of the American Academy of Arts and Sciences, Fellow of the Center for Advanced Study in the Behavioral Sciences, Guggenheim Fellow (twice), Fellow of the American Council of Learned Societies and recipient of the George Louis Beer Prize of the American Historical Association.
 He was a member of the Board of Advisors of the National Committee on American Foreign Policy.
-He served on a number of editorial boards including that of the International Journal of Intelligence and Counterintelligence.
-He received one of the 2007 National Humanities Medals and in 2009 he was awarded both the Truman-Reagan Medal of Freedom by the Victims of Communism Memorial Foundation and the Brigham-Kanner Property Rights Prize by the William & Mary Law School.
+He served on a number of editorial boards including that of the International Journal of Intelligence and CounterIntelligence.
+He received one of the 2007 National Humanities Medals and in 2009 he was awarded both the Truman-Reagan Medal of Freedom by the Victims of Communism Memorial Foundation and the Brigham–Kanner Property Rights Prize by the William & Mary Law School.

 In 2010, Pipes received the medal "Bene Merito" awarded by the Polish Minister of Foreign Affairs.
-Since 2010, he belonged to the Russian Valdai Discussion Club.
+From 2010 to 2014, he participated in the annual Valdai Discussion Club.

 He was a member of the advisory council of the Victims of Communism Memorial Foundation.